SurajSharma0204/SurajSharma0204/README.md

-- 👋 Hi, I’m Suraj SHarma.
+- 👋 Hi, I’m Suraj Sharma.
 - I am currently working at TTEC India Customer Solution Private LTD as  Team Leader.

   My Responsibilities are mentioned below:

 - Lead and manage a dynamic team of professionals, driving performance and ensuring alignment with company goals.
 - Oversee team productivity, offering coaching, feedback, and support to foster professional growth and optimize results.